 Easy to Fold & Move

-Stride’s main selling point is its auto-fold and compact design, making it simple to store the treadmill and conserve room.
-To fold the Stride, all you have to do is push down the arms and console, then step on a lever, and the arms will automatically fall to the track.
-The unit, with 69.3′′ length and 31′′ width, folds to 10.25′′ height and unfolds to 49.2′′.
+To fold the Stride, you must push down the arms and console, then step on a lever, and the arms will automatically fall to the track.
+The unit, with 69.3′′ lengths and 31′′ width, folds to 10.25′′ in height and unfolds to 49.2′′.

 Heart Rate Monitor

 The handlebars have heart rate monitors.
 The Echelon Fit software may also display your pulse on a screen.
 The heart rate monitors on the handlebars seem to have little accuracy.
 It is better to buy a heart rate monitor.

 - An 18.5-inch screen with big numbers.